Best Homeowners Insurance in Florida (2024)

 The Florida market’s downturn started when rates steadily began to rise in the wake of the pandemic around 2020 as construction costs increased due to supply chain issues.

 Then, nearly a dozen insurers went out of business by the end of 2022, citing issues with litigation, reinsurance, and coping with the impending hurricanes.
-Additionally, several well-known companies, such as Allstate and Progressive, withdrew or non-renewed hundreds of thousands of policies in the state.
+Additionally, several well-known home insurance providers in Florida, such as Allstate and Progressive, withdrew or non-renewed hundreds of thousands of policies in the state.

 At the time of writing in early 2024, the number of home insurance companies currently writing new policies has diminished greatly, especially in South Florida, where property values are generally the highest and hurricane risk is the greatest.
 Citizens, the publicly run insurer of last resort, has grown to have the most policyholders of any company in the state.